rdas28/RGB2Point-Project/README.md

 ## Limitations & Future Work

 ### Known Limitations:

--Limited to point cloud generation for specific categories in the dataset.
+- Limited to point cloud generation for specific categories in the dataset.

--Performance may degrade for certain complex objects or cluttered backgrounds.
+- Performance may degrade for certain complex objects or cluttered backgrounds.

 ### Possible Improvements:

--Add multi-category support.
+- Add multi-category support.

--Improve point cloud density and visualization.
+- Improve point cloud density and visualization.

--Explore the use of other 3D datasets.
+- Explore the use of other 3D datasets.

--Implement real-time prediction capabilities.
+- Implement real-time prediction capabilities.

 ---